-There are two types of sessions in informatica:
+There are two types of sessions:

-- Non-reusable Session Task: Please refer Session in Informatica article to understand the steps involved init.
+- Non-reusable Session Task: Please refer to the Session article to understand the steps involved in it.

-- Reusable Session Task: Please refer Reusable Session in Informatica article to understand the steps involved init.
+- Reusable Session Task: Please refer to the Reusable Session article to understand the steps involved in it.

-From the below screenshot you can observe that, we assigned the $target variable to Connection Value, we changed the Target Load Type option from Bulk to Normal mode and check marked the Truncate target table option to truncate the existing data from the destination table.
+From the below screenshot, you can observe that we assigned the $target variable to Connection Value.
+In addition, we changed the Target Load Type option from Bulk to Normal mode and checkmark the Truncate target table option to truncate the existing data from the destination table.

-Once you select the Start Workflow option, Informatica PowerCenter Workflow monitor will be opened to monitor the workflow.
-From the below screenshot you can observe that, our workflow is executed without any errors.
+Once you select the Start Workflow option, the PowerCenter Workflow monitor will open to monitor the workflow.
+For example, from the below screenshot, you can observe that our Informatica Joiner Transformation workflow executes without any errors.